sdesabbata/granolarr/Practicals/bookdown/201_P_DataWrangling1.md

 RStudio provides an extremely useful functionality to organise all your code and data, that is **R Projects**.
 Those are specialised files that RStudio can use to store all the information it has on a specific project that you are working on -- *Environment*, *History*, working directory, and much more, as we will see in the coming weeks.

-In RStudio Server, in the *Files* tab of the bottom-left panel, click on *Home* to make sure you are in your home folder -- if you are working on your own computer, create a folder for GY7702 wherever most convenient.
+In RStudio Server, in the *Files* tab of the bottom-left panel, click on *Home* to make sure you are in your home folder -- if you are working on your own computer, create a folder for these practicals wherever most convenient.
 Click on *New Folder* and enter *Practicals* in the prompt dialogue, to create a folder named *Practicals*.

 Select *File > New Project ...* from the main menu, then from the prompt menu, *New Directory*, and then *New Project*.
-Insert *Practical_03* as the directory name, and select the *Practicals* folder for the field *Create project as subdirectory of*.
+Insert *Practical_201* as the directory name, and select the *Practicals* folder for the field *Create project as subdirectory of*.
 Finally, click *Create Project*.

 RStudio has now created the project, and it should have activated it.
-If that is the case, the *Files* tab in the bottom-right panel should be in the *Practical_03* folder, which contains only the *Practical_03.Rproj* file.
-The *Practical_03.Rproj* stores all the *Environment* information for the current project and all the project files (e.g., R scripts, data, output files) should be stored within the *Practical_03* folder.
-Moreover, the *Practical_03* is now your working directory, which means that you can refer to a file in the folder by using only its name and if you save a file that is the default directory where to save it.
+If that is the case, the *Files* tab in the bottom-right panel should be in the *Practical_201* folder, which contains only the *Practical_201.Rproj* file.
+The *Practical_201.Rproj* stores all the *Environment* information for the current project and all the project files (e.g., R scripts, data, output files) should be stored within the *Practical_201* folder.
+Moreover, the *Practical_201* is now your working directory, which means that you can refer to a file in the folder by using only its name and if you save a file that is the default directory where to save it.

-On the top-right corner of RStudio, you should see a blue icon representing an R in a cube, next to the name of the project (*Practical_03*).
-That also indicates that you are within the *Practical_03* project.
-Click on *Practical_03* and select *Close Project* to close the project.
+On the top-right corner of RStudio, you should see a blue icon representing an R in a cube, next to the name of the project (*Practical_201*).
+That also indicates that you are within the *Practical_201* project.
+Click on *Practical_201* and select *Close Project* to close the project.
 Next to the R in a cube icon, you should now see *Project: (None)*.
-Click on *Project: (None)* and select *Practical_03* from the list to reactivate the *Practical_03* project.
+Click on *Project: (None)* and select *Practical_201* from the list to reactivate the *Practical_201* project.